coderwassananmol/Register-and-login/README.md

 # Register-and-login
-It is a complete register and login system which supports protection from XSS and SQL Injection.
-Also, it uses one-way hashing technology for password.
+It is a complete user register and login system.

+# Features
+1. Easy user interface.
+2. Provides one way hashing technology for password.
+3. Prevents user from attacks such as XSS and SQL Injection.

+# What more to come?
+1. OOP Implementation.
+2. MySQL functions to be replaced with MySQLi functions.
+3. Introducing GD and Captcha image security.
+4. A lot, a lot, a lot to come.